Doreapp/prix-carburants/docs/Design.md

 ```

 Need an access token, as explained [here](https://docs.github.com/en/rest/overview/other-authentication-methods#via-oauth-and-personal-access-tokens).
 It can be stored as a `Repository secret`, so that *Actions* can use it safely.

+To update an existing file, one need to specify the *sha* of the *blob* of the file.
+It can be found using the API to get a file (see above, the returned JSON contains a `sha` key).

 #### Scheduled pipeline